SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 SaaS metrics by company stage

 Not every metric matters equally at every stage.
-Here is a framework for which metrics deserve the most attention depending on where your company sits.
+The framework below shows which deserve the most attention based on where your company sits.

-The most common mistake I see is stage-inappropriate measurement.
-Seed-stage founders obsessing over Rule of 40 when they should be focused on finding repeatable customer acquisition.
-Series C leaders celebrating MRR growth without scrutinising the NRR and burn multiple underneath it.
+The pattern is clear: early-stage companies should obsess over MRR growth, customer churn, and directional unit economics; growth-stage over NRR, LTV:CAC, and CAC payback; scale-stage over the Rule of 40, burn multiple, and Magic Number.
+The most common mistake is stage-inappropriate measurement — seed-stage founders obsessing over Rule of 40 when they should be hunting repeatable customer acquisition, or Series C leaders celebrating MRR growth without scrutinising the NRR and burn multiple underneath it.
 Match your metrics to your maturity.

 How to build a SaaS metrics operating cadence